yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 Before you begin, please spend some time understanding the requirements of this problem set.
 Think about the following questions: What objects do you need to implement?
 How will the objects interact with your main controller?
 How do you best organize the code for these objects?
 Are there alternatives?
 How will you add new game objects?

-Once you have decided on the best way to organize your code, please answer the following questions by including a PDF file design.pdf at the root directory of your project folder.
+Once you have decided on the best way to organize your code, please answer the following questions by including a PDF file `design.pdf` at the root directory of your project folder.

 a.
 How did you apply the MVC pattern in this problem set?
 Explain how you decided to organize the code for your game objects with an entity-relationship diagram for your implementation of the game.
 With the entity-relationship model diagram as a start, build a module dependency (class) diagram for the entire project.
 The entity-relationship model is an abstract and conceptual representation of your data.
 An entity is a unique thing that can exist independently in your design.
 Each entity must have a set of unique attributes.
 A relationship captures how two ore more entities are related to each other.
 Relationships also may have attributes.
-The entity-relationship diagram shows graphically the entity and the relationship sets, including the cardinality of the relationship (e.g. one to one, one to many, many to one).
+The entity-relationship diagram shows graphically the entity and the relationship sets, including the cardinality of the relationship (e.g. one-to-one, one-to-many, many-to-one).
 Please follow the conventions as discussed in lecture. **(10 points)**

 b.
 Explain why you decided on your chosen design over alternative designs. **(5 points)**